poetteacherperformerscientistecologistwarpoet - home

 For interviews with Mario Petrucci, click here.

-Mario's poetry performances attract international recognition (e.g., with the British Council and Poetry International).
-Often sumptuous and lyrically contemplative, his earliest work frequented the themes of nature, family, and childhood memories of London and Italy; but he delighted, too, in performance-driven humour and political satire.
-Enduring concerns in his oeuvre include: in-depth literary interaction with key cultural sites; consciousness/metaphysics; his immigrant family, with its psychological and actual bereavements; love/unlove; the realities of warfare; science and the insights of quantum physics; the natural world, and ecology stressed.
-Mario has received many awards for this work.
+Mario's poetry performances attract international recognition (e.g., with the British Council and Poetry International), and he has received many awards for his work.
 Between 1991 and 2005, he was outright winner in 22 national and international open poetry competitions.
 He won the London Writers Competition a record four times, and was recipient of the 2002 Arvon/ Daily Telegraph International Poetry Prize (for his Chernobyl poem, source text for an award-winning poetry film by Seventh Art Productions).
 Notably, he was commissioned to write Tales from the Bridge, perhaps the world's largest 3D poetry soundscape: spanning London's Millennium Bridge for the 2012 Olympics, this was shortlisted for the coveted Ted Hughes Award.

-For all his distinctiveness, Mario is no writer of singular or habitual voice.
+Clearly, then, for all his distinctiveness, Mario is no writer of singular or habitual voice.
 The Warwick Review notes "the extraordinary variety of this poet: his scientific and political commitments, his sharply physical response to the world of the senses, his unsentimental embrace of facts of life and behaviour".
-Prolific to say the least, his style and forms have enjoyed frequent ongoing shifts, driven by his evolutionary modernist instincts.
-This gave rise (after mid-2005) to his immense i tulips project, a key undertaking of 1111 poems, terminating in a 1111-line coda in 11 sections.
-Praised by the Poetry Book Society as "a truly ambitious landmark body of work" (PBS Bulletin) and endorsed by doyen Roy Fisher, i tulips not only lays claim to being one of the longest sequences ever composed, but also stimulates British prosody at a crucial juncture with a distinctively plural, sonically charged source of imagery moulded into a freshly-minted family of strikingly visual, undulating forms (chiefly what the author terms 'bevelled tercets'); this irresistibly dynamic magnum opus challenges English-speaking poetics to engage with its "energetic fusion of American and British modernism" (Poetry International).
+Prolific by any standard, his style and forms have enjoyed frequent ongoing shifts, driven by his evolutionary modernist instincts.
+Mario's intricate, heaving aesthetic landscape certainly resolves into at least one zenith (after mid-2005) in the form of the epic i tulips project, an immense experimental undertaking of 1111 poems, terminating in a 1111-line coda in 11 sections.
+Praised by the Poetry Book Society as "a truly ambitious landmark body of work" (PBS Bulletin) and endorsed by doyens Roy Fisher and Bill Berkson, i tulips not only lays claim to being one of the longest sequences ever composed, but also stimulates British prosody at a crucial juncture with a distinctively plural, sonically charged source of rich imagery moulded into a freshly-minted family of strikingly visual, undulating forms (chiefly what the author terms 'bevelled tercets'); this irresistibly dynamic magnum opus culminates Mario's life-long endeavour, challenging English-speaking poetics to engage with its "energetic fusion of American and British modernism" (Poetry International).

 'Imaginative, sophisticated and effortlessly masterful... draws on the nature of raw experience